PingThingsIO/btrdbextras/docs/source/eventproc.rst

 Dependencies
 ~~~~~~~~~~~~~~~~~~~

-Our platform will provide a base python 3.7.3 environment with which you can add any desired libraries installable with `pip`.
-When registering an event handler you can provide the content for a requirements file as if you had run `pip freeze` at the command line.
+Our platform will provide a base python 3.7.3 environment similar to our Jupyter servers.
 We provide some standard libraries such as:

 * btrdb
 * matplotlib